daattali/beautiful-jekyll/resources_pages/slack.md

 ##### Example of a bad post

-> @teachingfellow For question 1(b) I get an error when I run the code, should I try removing missing data?
+> @instructor For question 1(b) I get an error when I run the code, should I try removing missing data?
 Error: computer$ python test.py
 Traceback (most recent call last):
   File "test.py", line 1, in <module>
     hello, world
 NameError: name 'hello' is not defined

-Explanation: this post is problematic for the following reasons...
+This post is problematic for the following reasons:

-- it tags the teaching fellow for no particular reason.
-The question could just as likely be answered by the TA(s) or other students.
+- it tags the instructor for no particular reason.
+The question could just as likely be answered by the TAs or other students.
 - it does not provide context, or a link to the lab in question.
 - it asks whether something should be tried, even though the student could have tried this before asking.
-- it indicates that the student has not read the preceding conversation about this topic.
-- code and error message not formatted properly with `code font`.
+- the code and error message are not formatted properly with `code font`.
 - the actual command used to run the code is not specified.